Triyaambak/TaskManager/README.md

 ----How To Run----
 ->Open the folder in which the project is saved
-->In terminal type "npm start"
+->In terminal type "npm i" to install all dependencies ->In terminal type "npm start"
 ->Navigate to browser and "localhost:3000"
 ->Enjoy :)